The 10 Best ‘Sexy Nukim’ Tracks, according to Balming Tiger

 Tell us about the mix.

-Although it’s the vintage festival don’t want to do a straight nostalgia set – it’s a look to the future through the past, making something new out of something that are old and new.
+Although it’s the vintage festival I don’t want to do a straight nostalgia set – it’s a look to the future through the past, making something new out of some things that are old and new.
 That’s the thing that links all the things I like, from art to books to music; a certain timelessness, something that looks out of its period, in the way it could be made yesterday or 100 years ago.
-There’s a FS Scott Fitzgerald quote, about someone radiating that divine vagueness that helps to lift beauty out of time which always stuck with me.
+There’s an F. Scott Fitzgerald quote, about someone radiating that divine vagueness that helps to lift beauty out of time which always stuck with me.
 Which is a very flowery way of saying I like playing old disco records.

 I love ‘A Pox On The Pioneers’, when can we hear more Andrew Weatherall solo work?

 It’s on hold at moment with all the remixing offers I’m getting at the moment – there’s an AR Kane / Love From Outer Space mix, the Horrors and Wooden Shijps mixes I mentioned, so times too full to get my head down to making my own stuff.
 It sounds mercenary, but the music industry is fickle enough that when the going’s good, it makes sense to build a little nest egg of money while I’m getting the offers so I can keep up the studio and all the rest of it.